Patient education: Exercise-induced asthma (Beyond the Basics)

 Preventing exercise-induced bronchoconstriction usually includes use of an inhaled medication.
 Several options are available.

-Rapid-acting bronchodilator — Inhalation of a rapid-acting bronchodilator (eg, two puffs of albuterol or one inhaled formoterol capsule) may be taken approximately 10 minutes before exercise.
+Rapid-acting bronchodilator — Inhalation of a rapid-acting bronchodilator (eg, two puffs of albuterol) may be taken approximately 10 minutes before exercise.
 (See "Patient education: Asthma inhaler techniques in children (Beyond the Basics)" and "Patient education: Asthma inhaler techniques in adults (Beyond the Basics)".)

 Cromolyn — Inhaled cromolyn (Intal) may be used before exercise, sometimes in combination with a rapid-acting inhaled bronchodilator.
 When taken via metered dose inhaler, the dose of cromolyn is two puffs, 15 to 20 minutes before exercising.
 However, in the United States, cromolyn is only available as a nebulizer solution.

 Cromolyn works by decreasing the activity of allergy cells.
 This medicine has no side effects.
 It is sometimes less effective than albuterol, although some patients prefer it due to the lack of side effects.
 It is important to understand that cromolyn is used for prevention of symptoms ONLY.
 Cromolyn does NOT relieve symptoms once they have developed.
 If asthma symptoms develop despite pretreatment with cromolyn, a rapid-acting bronchodilator (eg, albuterol) should be used.

 For children or active adults — Some adults and most children exercise intermittently throughout the day, making it hard to use a preventive treatment before each episode of activity.
 In this case, a long-acting inhaled bronchodilator (eg, salmeterol or formoterol) or a leukotriene modifier (eg, montelukast or zafirlukast) may be recommended to provide day-long protection (see 'Leukotriene modifiers' below).